ietf-gitwg/using-github/draft-ietf-git-using-github.md

 is made public.

 Compromise of credentials could mean loss of control for repositories and organizations.
-Owners and administrators SHOULD use current best practices for protection of credentials, such as multi-factor authentication.
+All contributors, especially those with commit or admin privileges SHOULD use current best practices for protection of credentials, such as multi-factor authentication.

 # IANA Considerations